andykswong/mugl/README.md

 ## Overview

 `mugl` is a minimal, modern WebGL 2.0 3D graphics abstraction layer that removes the verbosity and state management aspect of WebGL.
-It is designed toclosely match the [WebGPU](https://gpuweb.github.io/gpuweb/) API, the future web standard for modern 3D graphics.
-If you want to write low-level 3D graaphics code in WebGPU-style today, `mugl` is for you.
+It is designed to be a simplified version of the [WebGPU](https://gpuweb.github.io/gpuweb/) API.
+If you want to write simple, low-level 3D graaphics code in WebGPU style today, `mugl` is for you.

 `mugl` provides WebAssembly (WASM) bindings in addition to JavaScript.
 With its [AssemblyScript](https://www.assemblyscript.org/) binding, you can run the same JavaScript 3D app code on WASM (see [examples](#examples)).
-There is also a [Rust binding](https://github.com/andykswong/muge/tree/main/crates/mugl).

 `mugl` runs on any modern web browser and mobile via React Native.
-Additional WASM language bindings (e.g. Rust) and platform supports (e.g. native Desktop) are planned.
+Additional WASM language bindings (e.g. [Rust]((https://github.com/andykswong/muge/tree/main/crates/mugl))) and platform supports (e.g. native Desktop) are planned.

 ## [Examples](https://andykswong.github.io/mugl/latest/examples)
 Check out the live examples: https://andykswong.github.io/mugl/latest/examples